-Most recently we stayed here (pictured above and below), which was a comfortable, pet friendly house, and a ten minute walk into town.
+When we visited in 2020, we stayed here (pictured below), which was a comfortable, pet friendly house, and a ten minute walk into town.

 Comprising three bedrooms and two (adjacent) living areas, it was perfectly comfortable for our short stay but I’m not sure how we would have gone in summer, with two air con units servicing the whole house and a tiny ensuite for the master bedroom.